neogeographica/expak/README.rst

 examples range from a one-liner for listing pak file contents, up to a complete script for extracting and modifying map files for use on a CTF server.

-The quakesounds_ application is probably the most extensive use of expak.
+The quakesounds_ application makes extensive use of expak.

 .. _GPLv3: http://www.gnu.org/copyleft/gpl.html
 .. _Quake-style pak files: http://quakewiki.org/wiki/.pak